Qhronology: A Python package for studying quantum models of closed timelike curves: Performance

 Given two $n \times n$ matrices, the time complexity of their multiplication is, according to the na\"{i}ve algorithm, $O(n^3)$, under the standard assumption that the exactly $n^3$ scalar multiplication operations and $n^3 - n^2$ scalar addition operations required all execute in constant time, {\ie}, $O(1)$.
 Similarly, the time complexity of multiplying one such matrices with an $n \times 1$ vector is $O(n^2)$, due to the procedure necessitating $n^2$ multiplication and $n(n-1)$ addition operations.
 The shared characteristic of these algorithms is that they are all in the polynomial complexity class $\mathsf{P}$, that is, their time complexities have the form $n^{O(1)} \cong O(n^p)$ for some $p > 0$.

 In Qhronology's $d$-dimensional quantum mechanics, states on $N$ systems are represented by either $d^N \times d^N$ matrices (for density matrices) or $d^N \times 1$ vectors (for vector states), while operators which act on these take the form of $d^N \times d^N$ matrices, as standard in quantum theory.
 This means that the relationship between a quantum circuit's matrix size $n$ and number of systems $N$ can be expressed as $n = d^N$.
 Accordingly, the time complexity of multiplication involving such matrices and vectors in terms of $N$ is simply $O(n^p) = O(d^{pN})$, with $p$ depending on the kind of product being computed ({\eg}, matrix-matrix, matrix-vector, matrix-matrix-matrix, {\etc}).
 The main observation of this result is that it describes exponential time complexity in the number of systems $N$.
-The fact that the empirical data exhibits similarly exponential behaviour (with respect to the number of systems) is therefore not surprising, and suggests that Qhronology's simulations perform (at least with respect to how their execution times scale with $N$) precisely how one might expect.
+The fact that the empirical data exhibits similarly exponential behaviour (with respect to the number of systems) is therefore not surprising, and suggests that Qhronology's simulations perform precisely how one might expect (at least with respect to how their execution times scale with $N$).